-Auditors performing financial audits should be knowledgeable in generally accepted accounting principles (GAAP) .... and the application of these standards.
+Auditors performing financial audits should be knowledgeable in generally accepted accounting principles (GAAP) and the application of these standards.
 Also, if auditors use GAGAS in conjunction with any other standards, they should be knowledgeable and competent in applying those standards.
-Auditors engaged to perform financial audits or attestation engagements should be licensed certified public accounting firm or a government auditing organization.
+Auditors engaged to perform financial audits or attestation engagements should be licensed certified public accounting for a licensed certified public accounting firm or a government auditing organization.